Michael-Bitbar/Appium-Tips-Tricks/README.md

 Appium is very similar to Selenium.
 An Appium test is very similar as a Selenium test: Both use the same WebDriver, and DesiredCapabilities is used the same way.
 Configuring an application to run on Appium has a lot of similarities to Selenium — for example, those DesiredCapabilities.

-In order to take advantage of Bitbar Testing infrastructure, devices and testing capabilities, additional Desired Capabilities have been introduced.
-When running your Appium tests from client-side some of these desired capabilities are mandatory and some not:
+To take advantage of Bitbar Testing infrastructure, devices and testing capabilities, additional Desired Capabilities have been introduced.
+When running Appium tests from client-side some of these desired capabilities are mandatory and some not:

 ## testdroid_username
 Mandatory: yes